 Indexed in: Scopus, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), AGRICOLA, Proquest ASFA: Aquatic Sciences and Fisheries Abstracts

-Science and Environmental Communication welcomes submissions of the following article types: Book Review, Conceptual Analysis, Correction, Editorial, Empirical Study, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review and Specialty Grand Challenge.
+Science and Environmental Communication welcomes submissions of the following article types: Book Review, Community Case Study, Conceptual Analysis, Correction, Editorial, Empirical Study, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Specialty Grand Challenge.

 All manuscripts must be submitted directly to the section Science and Environmental Communication, where they are peer-reviewed by the Associate and Review Editors of the specialty section.